Al-Marsad- Arab Human Rights Centre in Golan Heights

 |In their own words||An independent, not-for-profit, international legal human rights organisation that operates in the Occupied Syrian Golan.
 The organisation was founded in 2003 and is headquartered in Majdal Shams.|

-- Claims that since 1967, “Israel continues not only to occupy the Syrian Golan but to also destroy its ancient ruins and geopolitical atmosphere for the sole purpose of cleansing the Golan of its Syrian people and their history.”
+- Claims that “Israel continues not only to occupy the Syrian Golan but to also destroy its ancient ruins and geopolitical atmosphere for the sole purpose of cleansing the Golan of its Syrian people and their history.”

 - Calls for “a boycott of Israeli products originating from settlements in the occupied Golan.”
 The group also supports the EU decision to label products from Israeli communities built over the “Green Line” and claims that “illegal imports of settlement products into the EU must come to an end quickly and immediately.”

-- In August 2016, Al Marsad became a member of the International Federation of Human Rights (FIDH), during a conference held in Johannesburg, South Africa.
+- In August 2016, Al-Marsad became a member of the International Federation of Human Rights (FIDH), during a conference held in Johannesburg, South Africa.
 The FIDH, which is funded by multiple European governments, is a major leader of BDS campaigns worldwide.
 The group, composed of 178 member organizations, supported campaigns including the BDS campaign against Orange (2015), promoted the EU product labeling guidelines, and participated in the NGO campaign at the UN Human Rights Council to establish a Commission of Inquiry targeting Israel following the 2014 Gaza War.

 - Partners with political advocacy NGOs active in the Arab-Israeli conflict including: Adalah, Al-Haq, Al-Mezan, De-Colonizer, and Civic Coalition for Palestinian Rights in Jerusalem(CCPRJ).

-All Articles about Al-Marsad- Arab Human Rights Centre in Golan Heights
+Archive of Articles about Al-Marsad- Arab Human Rights Centre in Golan Heights